 How to Freeze Meringue Cookies

-I find it best to use a shallow plastic container, place a layer of meringue cookies and then place a piece of parchment paper on top of the layer of cookies and then another layer of cookies.
-You do not want to cram the cookies into the container, you want them to not get squished in the container.
+I find it best to use a shallow plastic container.
+Place a layer of meringue cookies and then place a piece of parchment paper on top of the layer of cookies.
+Layer the cookies carefully until all cookies are in it.
+Do not want to cram the cookies into the container, they will get squished in the container if you do.

 Meringue cookies will keep in the freezer for up to one month when stored properly.

 - 4 eggs whites